ghosh9691/AspNetCore.Permissions/README.md

 ## Features

-- Granular permissions, for example, 'Users.Read', 'Users.Write', 'Users.Delete', 'Roles.Read', 'Roles.Write', 'Roles.Delete', etc.
+- Granular permissions, for example, 'UsersRead', 'UsersWrite', 'UsersDelete', 'RolesRead', 'RolesWrite', 'RolesDelete', etc.
 - Permissions are assigned to roles.
 - Roles are assigned to users.
 - Users can have multiple roles.